-Like our government, corporations are directed and controlled by a system of internal rules and regulations, and practices and processes.
+Like our government, corporations are directed and controlled by a system of internal rules and regulations, and practices.

-Corporate governance also balances the sometimes conflicting interests of a variety of relevant stakeholders including consumers, shareholders, management, suppliers, partners, financiers, governments, and the communities in which they operate.
+Corporate governance also balances the sometimes conflicting interests of various relevant stakeholders, including consumers, shareholders, management, suppliers, partners, financiers, governments, and the communities in which they operate.
 When one or more of these stakeholders are ignored or overruled, scandals or bitter conflicts can emerge.

-In essence, corporate governance can be seen as the set of rules, controls, policies, and resolutions that are put in place as an edict to a company’s expected behavior and direction.
+In essence, corporate governance can be seen as the set of rules, controls, policies, and resolutions put in place as an edict to a company’s expected behavior and direction.

 Poor corporate governance, exemplified in the case of Siemens in the mid-2000s by the criminally lax attitude towards corruption, led the company as a whole to behave corruptly.

 Likewise, the strict supervision and corporate ethical controls, rules, and regulations established by both angry shareholders and government regulators helped the company to correct its harmful behavior and begin a journey towards a financial (and public relations) recovery.